aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/aspose-words-document-object-model/logical-levels-of-nodes-in-a-document/_index.md

 articleTitle: Logical Levels of Nodes in a Document
 linktitle: Logical Levels of Nodes in a Document
 type: docs
-description: "In Aspose.Words for .NET documentation mentioned logical levels of nodes – block level, inline level, or row level.
+description: "In Aspose.Words for .NET documentation mentioned logical levels of nodes – block level, inline level, or row level using C#.
 The node level is used to describe the location in the document tree where the node is typically occur."
 weight: 10
 url: /net/logical-levels-of-nodes-in-a-document/
 ---